IBM/db2developerextension-about/docs/working-with-sql/query-history.md

    - Statement date: Timestamp when the query was run.
    - Connection: Shows the database connection details used for running the query.
    - Metric:
-      - Number of statements executed: Total count of SQL statements that were run together.
+      - Total statements run: Total count of SQL statements that were run together.
       - Success: Number of statements that ran successfully without errors.
       - Failure: Number of statements that failed during execution.
       - Warning: Number of statements that completed with warnings.